 43. LABOR LAW I. Three hours.
-Labor Law: Cases and Materials, prepared by a group of teachers of Labor Law.
+Labor Law: Cases and Materials, prepared by a group of teachers of labor law.
 Professor WILLCOX.

 Functions and processes of union representation of workers and of collective bargaining.
-Study of decisions and statutes relating to right of workers to act in combination, including legal aspects of strikes, picketing, and related activities; administration of Labor Management Relations Act relating to employers', unions', employees', and public's rights and obligations and to problems of representation; and court decisions under that Act and the National Labor Relations Act.
+Study of decisions and statutes relating to right of workers to act in combination, including legal aspects of strikes, picketing, and related activities; administration of Labor Management Relations Act relating to employers', unions', employees', and public's rights and obligations and to problems of representation; and court decisions under that act and the National Labor Relations Act.

-45. INTERNATIONAL LAW I. Two hours.
-Hudson, Cases on International Law, pp. 1-770 and selected materials.
+45. INTERNATIONAL LAW.
+Three hours.
+Hudson, Cases on International Law, and selected materials.
 Professor ROBINSON.

 The conception of law among nations.
-What political organizations are members of the society of nations.
 The individual person as affected by international law in his relations with foreign governments: nationality of natural and of corporate persons: territory of nations; boundaries, coastal areas, and high seas; jurisdiction of nations over nationals, aliens, and in litigations by and among nations themselves.
 Succession of states and adjustments on the extinction or creation of nations.
-Political and economic intercourse among nations and the status of personnel engaged in diplomatic or business activity.
+Political and economic intercourse among nations and the status of personnel engaged in diplomatic or business activity; agreements, their creation, form, interpretation, and effect.
+International cooperation: in the control of crime; judicial assistance, and recognition of awards and judgments; regulation of commerce and industry, and of labor conditions; protection of copyright; currency and exchange stabilization; unification of negotiable and other documents; international adjustment of disputes.
+Organization for international economic equalization, better living and for the maintenance of world peace.
+Disturbance of world peace: problems of war and neutrality.